virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

 ## Environment Placeholders

-This is the list of placeholders that you can use within the environment section of your manifest.
+This is the list of placeholders that you can use within the environment section (*{env.}*) of your manifest.

 - `{env.}`
     - `appid` *[string]* - application appid